elizafairlady/ish/docs/tutorial.md

 7
 ```

-Multi-clause dispatch works the same way with `fn do ... end`:
+Multi-clause dispatch works the same way with `fn do ... end`.
+Guards work here too:

 ```
 f = fn do